-For more information on exemptions please click on the ICO website link below:
+For more information on your rights, go to the ICO website.

 You can apply for personal information about yourself but not about anyone else.
 If PBNI cannot give you all the information requested, you will be informed of the reasons for not releasing the information to you.